Input-output equations and identifiability of linear ODE models: Acknowledgments

 \section{Acknowledgments}

-We are grateful to the CCiS at CUNY Queens College for the computational resources and to Julio Banga, Joseph DiStefano, Marisa Eisenberg, Nikki Meshkat, Maria Pia Saccomani, Anne Shiu, Seth Sullivant, and Alejandro Villaverde for useful discussions.
+We are grateful to the CCiS at CUNY Queens College for the computational resources and to Julio Banga, Joseph DiStefano, Marisa Eisenberg, Nikki Meshkat, Maria Pia Saccomani, Anne Shiu, Seth Sullivant, Alejandro Villaverde, and to referees for useful discussions and suggestions.